-How to uninstall the Gdiview unwanted program?
+How to uninstall the Gdiview unwanted program

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is Gdiview?

-Additionally, it is common for both adware-type apps and browser hijackers to collect browsing data.
-For example, entered search queries, IP addresses, addresses of visited sites, geolocations.
-Although, in some cases such apps could be designed to gather sensitive, personal details as well.
-The biggest issue with it is that gathered data could be sold to third parties (potentially cyber criminals) or monetized in other ways.
-It means that there is a risk for users of apps of this type to encounter problems like identity theft, issues related to online privacy, web browsing safety.
+Additionally, adware-type apps and browser hijackers often collect browsing data.
+For example, entered search queries, IP addresses, addresses of visited sites, and geolocations.
+In some cases, these apps gather sensitive, personal details.
+The data is sold to third parties (potentially, cyber criminals) or monetized in other ways.

 Name | Gdiview unwanted application |